lochlannoneill/PDF-Downloader/README.md

 * JavaFX Design: ***[Scene Builder](https://gluonhq.com/products/scene-builder/))***

 ### About:
-An interactive GUI to download a PDF using a user-provided URL
+An interactive GUI to download a PDF using a user-provided URL.
+The download location is targeted to the user's desktop.

 ![ouput](https://github.com/lochlannoneill/PDF-Downloader-GUI/blob/main/src/resources/output.PNG?raw=true)